surfd4wg/trashpanda_tf_NGINX_reverseproxy_VPC_mirroring/README.md

 Rename variables.example to variables.tf, in the same directory as the main.tf file.

 The variables in variables.tf must be modified to contain your specific settings.
-The Armor Agent Key is also in variables.tf.

 Once the Machine is running in AWS EC2... you will see the username and password credentials in the /rdpcreds.txt file.
 This user has sudo privileges so !!**** please change your password for this user, the ubuntu user and also the root user ****!!